Find Schools

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 In 2016, there was an estimated number of 621,400 jobs in the United States for Production and Operating Worker Supervisor.
 There is little to no growth in job opportunities for Production and Operating Worker Supervisor.
-Due to new job openings and attrition, there will be an average of 59,300 job openings in this field each year.
+The BLS estimates 59,300 yearly job openings in this field.

 undefined